 The holiday season will kick off on November 20 with the Jingle Bell Jog, hosted by Greenbrier Community School.

 Twinkling lights, magical decorations, and giant snowflakes line the streets.

 If you are bringing little ones with you, they can take a Christmas Tale stroll through town and stop by Santa’s Mailbox.

 Candles were put in windows starting in colonial times as a symbol of good news, a welcome for tired visitors, or when a family member was abroad.
 The Edison Light Company extended this practice with the advent of Christmas lights.
-This year, more than ever, in search of this holiday spirit, tourists will be coming to the small towns of Harpers Ferry and neighboring Bolivar to see the lights.
+Tourists in search of holiday spirit will be coming to the small towns of Harpers Ferry and neighboring Bolivar to see the lights.

 A map will direct tourists to see the shops and beautiful homes decorated and illuminated in the traditional holiday style.
 Tourists will vote for their favorites!

 Visitors will feel like they are in a Victorian-era holiday season with quaintly decorated streets, shops, and inns.
 Horse-drawn wagon rides are available.
 Locals can be found dressed in period costumes from the 1860s.
 Folk music from the 19th century, extended shopping hours, and Mr. and Mrs. Claus in the town’s gazebo make Harpers Ferry a great place to spend some holiday time.

 Shepherdstown invites guests to experience the past and enjoy the present during their Christmas in Historic Shepherdstown.

 Shepherdstown exemplifies the Hallmark town holiday spirit.
 They throw in some Civil War history and tours, provide carriage rides, Christmas caroling around the community, a tree-lighting ceremony, Mrs. Claus reading stories, a craft market, and a big parade to make their celebration a Christmas tradition.
 Businesses will be hosting themed events throughout December.